Uddhav has agreed to be Maha CM, says Sena MP Sanjay Raut; Talks to continue

 Mumbai, Nov 22: After a marathon meet between the Shiv Sena, NCP and the Congress on Friday, 22 November, Sena MP Sanjay Raut said that Uddhav Thackeray has given consent to be the next chief minister of Maharashtra.

-The new government in Maharashtra will be led by Shiv Sena chief Uddhav Thackeray, NCP president Sharad Pawar said on Friday, signalling end of speculation on who will occupy the chief minister's post as efforts to install a non-BJP dispensation in the state gathered pace.
+Earlier, NCP president Sharad Pawar had said that the new government in Maharashtra will be led by Shiv Sena chief Uddhav Thackeray, signalling end of speculation on who will occupy the chief minister's post as efforts to install a non-BJP dispensation in the state gathered pace.

 Emerging from a marathon meeting of top leaders of the Congress, the NCP and the Sena, who are making efforts to form government in Maharashtra, Pawar said there was a consensus on Thackeray's leadership.

 "The issue of leadership is not pending.
 There are no two opinions on the issue of chief ministership.
 There was a consensus on Uddhav Thackeray leading the new government," he told reporters after the meeting.
 When asked if Thackeray (59), who is currently not a legislator, will be the new chief minister, Pawar shot back, "Don't you understand Hindi.
 The new government will be led by Uddhav Thackeray."

 Asked about Pawar's statement on Thackeray's leadership, Sena MLA Eknath Shinde, who attended the meeting, separately told reporters there was "no discussion on that issue".

 Shinde, who was elected as the leader of the Sena's legislative wing last month, is seen as one of the contenders for the chief minister's post.